 Our mission statement

-Our mission is to bring transparency, accountability and efficiency to financial markets around the world by developing IFRS Standards.
+Our mission is to develop IFRS Standards that bring transparency, accountability and efficiency to financial markets around the world.
 Our work serves the public interest by fostering trust, growth and long-term financial stability in the global economy.

 - IFRS Standards bring transparency by enhancing the international comparability and quality of financial information, enabling investors and other market participants to make informed economic decisions.

 - IFRS Standards strengthen accountability by reducing the information gap between the providers of capital and the people to whom they have entrusted their money.
 Our Standards provide information needed to hold management to account.
 As a source of globally comparable information, IFRS Standards are also of vital importance to regulators around the world.

 - IFRS Standards contribute to economic efficiency by helping investors to identify opportunities and risks across the world, thus improving capital allocation.
 Use of a single, trusted accounting language lowers the cost of capital and reduces international reporting costs for businesses.

-IFRS Standards are currently required in over 125 jurisdictions and permitted in many more.
+IFRS Standards are currently required in more than 140 jurisdictions and permitted in many more.
 Find out more about the use of IFRS Standards around the world here.

 IFRS Foundation and Board developments